 - 2 tablespoons olive oil

 - 2 teaspoons vegan Worcestershire or tamari sauce

 - 1/2 cup milk or milk substitute (soy, almond, or rice milk)

-- 3 tbsp butter or vegan butter substitute (ex.
+- 3 tablespoons butter or vegan butter substitute (ex.
 Earth Balance)

 - Salt and pepper

 - Sriracha sauce for topping (optional)

 - Preheat oven to 375 degrees F. Place the peeled potatoes in a pot along with one whole peeled garlic clove.
 Cover the potatoes with plenty of water.
 Bring to a boil on the stovetop, then reduce heat to medium to the potatoes continue to simmer.
 Let the potatoes cooks for 25-30 minutes till fork tender.